derekchen97/derek-portfolio2/README.md

 # Derek Chen's Portfolio Site
-- 🚀 Built with React and Material UI for styling
+- 🚀 Built with React and Material Design Lite for styling